ZacharyMasson/a3web/README.md

 Completion by Week 13 before lab.

 ### Ridley
-Portfolio Page - Past and Present - Finished by Week 12 Lab Past Portfolio Items as tile gallery of images with descriptions Landing Page - Image Carousel
+Portfolio Page - Past and Present projects.
+Finished by Week 12 Lab.
+Includes:
+Present Portfolio Items as slideshow carousel
+Past Portfolio items as tile gallery of images with descriptions Responsive styling for both of the above
+Anchor links to parts of page from navbar

+Finished before Week 13:
+Landing Page - Image Carousel
-Stretch goal - Logo spins while hovering
+Stretch goal - Logo spins while hovering over it, add animation to mobile navbar Formalize code commenting and review for bugs

 ### Victor
 Testimonials